ws-garcia/CSVsniffer/README.md

 by [W. García](https://sciprofiles.com/profile/3400377).

-An application of the methodology described in the paper can be found in the [CSV interface](https://github.com/ws-garcia/VBA-CSV-interface) repository.
+An application of the new methodology outlined in the paper can be found in the [CSV interface](https://github.com/ws-garcia/VBA-CSV-interface) repository.

 ## Introduction